 Mind your position

 According to reports, the best sleeping position during pregnancy is left side-lying, with your knees angled towards your chin.
 This position promotes blood flow to the uterus, and even eases heartburn symptoms.
+It can also help ease varicose veins, hemorrhoids, and swelling.
 However, not everyone finds it comfortable.

 Consider propping a small pillow between your knees.
 A pillow to support the small of your back and your belly may also help.